verb (used with object)

 Origin of absorb

-Examples from the Web for absorbable
+Example sentences from the Web for absorb

 Their action is very similar to the action of giant cells in the soft tissues about absorbable foreign bodies.Surgery, with Special Reference to Podiatry|Maximilian Stern